jmburges/iOSPrework/README.md

   - BNR Chapter 16
   - [Core Data Tutorial for iOS: Getting Started](http://www.raywenderlich.com/934/core-data-tutorial-for-ios-getting-started "Core Data Tutorial for iOS: Getting Started")
-    - Make sure you read all three parts.
+    - Practical example on how make a Core Data app.
+Make sure you read all three parts.
 The NSFetchedResultsController part is super important and how you connect Core Data to UITableViews.

 Advanced